Pancreatic Debridement via Sinus Tract Endoscopy

 - Insert Super Stiff Amplatz guidewire into drain.

 - Remove drain over the wire.
-Use fluoroscopy to be sure wire stays in position.
+Use fluoroscopy to be sure the wire stays in position.

 - Enlarge incision to 1 cm.